Hazelfire/thesis/index.md

   \end{cases}
 $$

 This is the triangle number function.
 It adds a number to every number below that number up until 0.
-For instance, $f(5) = 5 + 4 + 3 + 2 + 1 + 0 = 15$.
+For instance, $f(5) = 5 + 4 + 3 + 2 + 1 + 0
+= 15$.

-However, there is a quicker way to calculate the triangle number, and that is that is that $f(x) = x(x + 1) / 2$.
+However, there is a quicker way to calculate the triangle number, and that is that is that $f(x) = \frac{x(x + 1)}{2}$.

 This proof is an elementary induction proof.
 But we shall demonstrate that this statement is true.

 We would like to prove that:

-$$ f(x) = x(x + 1)/2 $$
+$$ f(x) = \frac{x(x + 1)}{2} $$

-Textual ITPs are in a sense like an interactive programming language.
-You write a line of code and then you get an output from this code.
+Textual ITPs are similar to interactive programming languages, such as R and Bash, where the main interaction is through a Read Evaluate Print Loop or REPL.
+You start by writing a line of code, and the ITP will return the state.
+These lines of code manipulate the state until the statement has been prover.
+After the proof, the user is left with a proof script, which is a listing of all the code used to prove the proposition.

 To start with our proof, we write [@lst:proposition] into our ITP.
-This statement says that you would like to `Prove` the statement `forall x, f(x) = x * (x + 1) / 2`.
+This statement says that the user would like to `Prove` the statement `forall x, f(x) = x * (x + 1) / 2`.
 Prove here is a keyword that starts the proof.
-Everything between the `:` and the `.` represent the statement you wish to prove.
+Everything between the `:` and the `.` represent the statement they wish to prove.

 ```
 Prove: forall x, f(x) = x * (x + 1) / 2.
 ```

-: Statement of the proposition you wish to prove {#lst:proposition}
+: User Input: Statement of the proposition to prove {#lst:proposition}

-After writing this statement, the prover will return to you (often in a window in the ITP interface, or if it is a command line prover, it will print it to console) the state [@lst:starting_state].
+After writing this statement, the ITP will return the state [@lst:starting_state].
+This will often appear in a window in the ITP interface, or if it is a command line prover, it will print it to console.

 The state is separated into two sections, everything above the `---` is an assumption, that is, what we already know.
-We can have multiple assumptions, but in this case, there is none.
+We can have multiple assumptions, but in this case, there are none.
 Then the statement below the `---` is the **goal**.
-This is the statement that you want to prove.
-When starting a proof, whatever statement you want to prove becomes your first goal, but both the assumptions and the goal will change as you progress in the proof.
+This is the statement  to prove.
+When starting a proof, whatever statement the user wishes to prove becomes the first goal, but both the assumptions and the goal will change as the user progress in the proof.
+It's also possible to split the goal into multiple subgoals as the proof is being developed.

 ```